thomasa88/DirectName/README.md

 # ![](resources/rename_icon/32x32.png)DirectName

-A Fusion 360 add-in for naming features and bodies directly after creation.
-After creating a feature (e.g. *Extrude*) a dialog prompts for names.
+DirectName is an Autodesk® Fusion 360™ add-in for naming features and bodies directly after creation.
+After creating a feature (e.g. *Extrude*) a dialog prompts for names for the feature and any created bodies.

 ![Screenshot](screenshot.png)